Mia-NK/Intro-to-Data-Science-DTSC-3010---Final-Project-Home-Loan-Approval-Prediction/README.md

 # Intro-to-Data-Science-DTSC-3010---Final-Project-Home-Loan-Approval-Prediction
 Final project designing a complete classification model for the accurate prediction of home loan approval based on applicant characteristics

+WHERE WE'RE AT CURRENTLY: Data have been pre-processed, including handling NaN values, fixing data types, etc., and continuous data have been standardized.
+Some EDA was performed using violin plots and bar charts after pre-processing, however I'm not quite satisfied with this analysis and would like to perform initial EDA as an extension of the initial data quality inspection, then perform a secondary analsyis after cleaning and standardization.
+This may aid u sin understanding the oevrarching trends and distributions of the raw data better, rather than immediately jumping to visualizing the transformed data.
+The cleaned and standardized datasets also then just need to be exported as new .csv files for modeling